paulross/PythonExtensionPatterns/doc/sphinx/source/simple_example.rst

         .m_methods = module_methods,
     };

-Lastly a function to to initialise the module.
+Lastly a function to to initialise the module, this uses the `PyMODINIT_FUNC`_ macro.
+This is the only non-static function in the module.
 Note that the name must match; when you go ``import cFibA`` Python will want to call a C function ``PyInit_cFibA()``:

 .. code-block:: c